GutPangea.jpg

 Small molecule inhibition of kinase activity is well established as a fruitful therapeutic strategy.
 Yet, widely neglected is the development of small molecule kinase activators for rationally selected targets.
 GSK-3 is an outstanding candidate for small molecule activation due to its many allosteric pockets and its inactivation in various disease states.
 We are conducting a two-step (enzymatic followed by cell-based imaging) high throughput screen of novel compound libraries to identify small molecule activators of GSK-3.
 Utilizing a high-dimensional structure-activity relationship (HD-SAR) approach, we are categorizing the compounds into three major classes: 1) proliferation, 2) metabolism, and 3) cytoskeleton.
 These compounds will be valuable both as tools for biologists and as potential lead compounds for cancer drug development.

-Organoid-based phenotypic screening platform for cryptosporidiosis
+Organoid-based phenotypic screening platform for infectious diseases

 PEOPLE